 What is the allowable TDS level for drinking water?

 As per the United States Environment Protection Agency ( EPA), the TDS level of 500 mg/l is considered to be safe if the percentage of other contaminants is within the range shown.
 The 500 mg/l thresholds may vary in different countries.

-In India, as per the Bureau of Indian Standards (BIS), the allowable TDS level for drinking water is 500 mg/l.
+In India, as per the Bureau of Indian Standards (BIS), the allowable TDS level in drinking water is 500 mg/l.
 But if no better water source is available, a TDS level of more than 500 mg/l is also acceptable if the substances are not harmful to our health.

-Here is the chart showing the permissible and maximum limits of different substances that are usually dissolved into drinking water in India
+Here is the chart showing the permissible and maximum limits of different substances that are usually dissolved into drinking water in India.

 TDS In Water: Acceptability Levels